elad-bar/playarr/docs/features/sync-media-types-selection.md

 **Update `execute()` Method:**

-Only fetch metadata for enabled media types:
+Process all enabled providers, but only fetch metadata for enabled media types per provider:

+**Note:** The job processes all enabled providers (doesn't skip providers), but only fetches the media types that are enabled for each provider.
+If a provider has both movies and tvshows disabled, it will still be processed but will return 0 for both counts.

 ```javascript
 async execute() {